UlrichEckhardt/clockwork-slim-demo/README.md

 ## Goals

 - Both components must be integrated (doh).
-- Sincle Clockwork is a dev tool, it must be simple to enable and unobtrusive when disabled.
+- Since Clockwork is a dev tool, it must be simple to enable and unobtrusive when disabled.